sombriks/sombriks-hq/src/experiments.md

 However, by doing it, i am impeding people to see a curated list of potentially useful repositories present on [my github](https://github.com/sombriks?tab=repositories)

-Therefore, i'll add here not only _finished_ solutions, but als my exploration projects.
+Therefore, i'll add here not only _finished_ solutions, but also my exploration projects.

 ## [rosetta-beer-store](https://github.com/sombriks/rosetta-beer-store)